scroll-tech/mpt-circuit/spec/mpt-proof.md

 ### padding

- Padding proof is used for fill the unused rows, it just constrain the `data_0` and `data_1` should be equal to each other, and cell in `data_1` col must equal to which above it.
+ Padding proof is used to fill the unused rows, it just constrain the `data_0` and `data_1` should be equal to each other, and cell in `data_1` col must equal to which above it.
 So the last cell in `data_1` col in mpt circuit would always equal to the last hash provided by a proof except padding.

 ## Hash table